Serving Aurora, Denver Metro & Colorado | 15+ Years of Criminal Defense Experience

 At The Lawrence Law Firm, we are experienced in defending individuals accused of harassment and domestic violence throughout the Denver metro area.
 If you are facing charges, contact our harassment defense attorney today for a free consultation

-Harassment is doing a listed action with the intent to harassment, annoy, or alarm.
+Harassment is doing a listed action with the intent to harass, annoy, or alarm.
 The intent part of the definition is important because it speaks to the mental state needed to commit the offense.
 It does not depend on whether the victim felt harassed, only if it was your intent.

 The statute details a list of actions that fall within the category of harassment.
 This includes the following:

-Striking, kicking, shoving, or having offensive contact with the victim.
+- Striking, kicking, shoving, or having offensive contact with the victim.

-Using obscene language towards someone
+- Using obscene language towards someone

-Following a victim.
+- Following a victim.

-Calling or text a victim repeatedly.
+- Calling or text a victim repeatedly.

-Insulting or taunting a victim.
+- Insulting or taunting a victim.

 In cases dealing with electronic communication, the crime is deemed to have occurred where the communication was made or received.
 This means that you can send a text from Weld County to El Paso County and potentially be charged in Colorado Springs.